Martyn-Dev/MSS70-Flasher-Master/README.md

 ##### Reading your DME
 For the tune, simply click "Read DME".

-If you would like to backup your full flash, check the "full binary" checkbox before clicking "Read DME" A full backup will result in two files.
-The _Flash file is the external flash of your DME, and the _mpc file contains the data that's internal to the CPU.
-You need both of these
+You will be prompted whether you wish to take a full read or a partial read.
+The full read is a full backup of your flash, this contains the program and parameter space.

+The partial is just the parameter space.

 Save the file(s) whereever you like

 ## Built using